 Have the money for the advisor fee available in your checking account if you’d like to work with an Advice-Only advisor.

 While some Advice-Only advisors have partners or employees, most Advice-Only advisors are one-person shops.
 They don’t have a big national brand behind them.
 Many don’t have permanent offices.
 They work out of their homes or they rent offices by the day or by the hour when they meet with clients.

 This doesn’t affect the quality of their advice.
 In fact, Advice-Only advisors tend to be more experienced (see How Qualified Are Advice-Only Financial Advisors?).
 But if you prefer a big name or a fancy office, Advice-Only isn’t for you.

 Follow the Advice

 The point of getting advice is to follow the advice.
 It’s OK to get a second opinion if you are not sure of something.
-If you have hesitation with some parts of the advice you can raise them with the advisor and have the advisor explain the rationale behind the advice.
-If you really don’t want to do something maybe the advisor can suggest alternatives.
-In any case simply sitting on the advice and not doing anything defeats the purpose of getting advice.
+If you have hesitation with some parts of the advice you can raise your concerns with the advisor and have the advisor explain the rationale behind the advice.
+If you really don’t want to do something, maybe the advisor can suggest alternatives.
+In any case, simply sitting on the advice and not doing anything defeats the purpose of getting advice.

 Be prepared to follow the advice when you work with an Advice-Only advisor.